Akzo Nobel rejects third takeover proposal from PPG

 SHARES FALL

 PPG's latest offer in cash and shares values Akzo's stock at about 96.75 euros per share, or a 50 percent premium to the price before PPG's interest became known on March 9.
-Akzo's shares fell 3 percent to 77 euros per share on Monday.
+Akzo's shares fell 3.1 percent to 76.85 euros on Monday.

 "We think the shares are likely to fall to the mid-70s this morning, as the market adjusts to a lower probability of a successful transaction," Morgan Stanley said in a note.
 "However, much will depend on PPG's response."